sjBao/tony-blog/src/markdown-pages/review-showboat.md

 ---
 title: 'Showboat - Roland Lazenby'
 date: April 20th, 2021
+date read: Febuary 2020
-description: 'This is a biography about Kobe Bryant, released shortly after his retirement but before him winning an oscar award.
-Still, it gives an itimate look Kobe\'s journey and family history that helped me see him from a diffrent lens.'
+description: This is a biography about Kobe Bryant, released shortly after his retirement but before him winning an oscar award.
+Still, it gives an itimate look Kobe\'s journey and family history that helped me see him from a diffrent lens.
 tags:
   - audiobook notes
 ---